What is dyslexia and what can be done to help?

 When you understand the unique underlying reasons why an individual child is struggling to read, it is instantly easier to give them the right help.

 The help needed varies from one dyslexic to the next.
-You can check the main symptoms of each of the main causes of reading difficulty that we describe on our website resources page to see whether any of them are familiar.
+You can check the main symptoms of each of the main causes of reading difficulty that we describe here to see whether any of them are familiar.
 The one we see most often is a lot of guessing with short, common words.

 Once you pinpoint the cause of reading difficulty for an individual dyslexic, it can normally be largely fixed in 60-90 short sessions with trainertext visual phonics.

-David Morgan has a BSc in Mechanical Engineering and a masters degree in Education.
-David was a founding trustee of The Shannon Trust, set up David Morgan Education, created helpingchildrentoread.com and is the inventor of trainertext visual phonics (TVP).
+David Morgan has an honours degree in mechanical engineering and a masters degree in education.
+David was a founding trustee of The Shannon Trust, started David Morgan Education, launched Helping Children to Read and invented pictophonics.
+In his spare time he likes to ski, sail and walk the hills.